Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Results

 \subsection{Performance of NN-1Q and NN-2Q}

-Following the protocol in Fig.~\ref{fig.workflow}, we performed single-qubit GST on IQM Garnet with the 15 gates listed in Table~\ref{table.PRX_gate_set} on qubits $q_1$ and $q_4$ individually followed by two qubits GST, also on qubits $q_1$ and $q_4$.
+Following the protocol in Fig.~\ref{fig.workflow}, we performed single-qubit GST on IQM Garnet with the 4 gates listed in Table~\ref{table.PRX_gate_set} on qubits $q_1$ and $q_4$ individually followed by two-qubit GST, also on qubits $q_1$ and $q_4$.
 The calibration data for the days we performed GST was concurrently obtained and stored.

 The single-qubit GST was performed with 10,000 shots while the two-qubit GST was performed with 1,000 shots.
 A larger shot count was necessary to reduce statistical fluctuations in the GST data, which could otherwise provide misleading higher error-ridden input data into neural network, affecting the predictions.
 Despite this, we found that using 1,000 shots for two-qubit GST was sufficient to predict the two-qubit depolarizing noise.
-Due to availability constraints, the single-qubit GST and two-qubit GST were performed on separate days.

 We plot the evaluation of NN-1Q in Fig.~\ref{fig.NN-1Q_results} and NN-2Q in Fig.~\ref{fig.NN-2Q_results}, illustrating the ability of NN-1Q and NN-2Q in the two types of evaluation described in Section~\ref{sec.training_and_evaluating}.
 In the ``predicted versus true" plots for NN-1Q, we notice that the network's predictions are scattered along the diagonal.
 This can be attributed to the impact of the finite shots used (10,000 shots) to generate the GST training data.